rahul-gharat/dronahq-docs/docs/forms.md

 </div>

 ## Integrate Visual Controls with other features.
-Optionally add Text, Image, and Divider fields for presentation.
-For custom fields, ensure proper naming before publishing.
-Hide and Delete fields using the sidebar option to exclude them from database inserts.
-Use controls tags such as hide, required, swap controls to customize controls.
+You may choose to include Text, Image, and Divider fields to enhance presentation.
+When adding custom fields, make sure to name them appropriately before publishing.
+Use the sidebar option to hide or delete fields to exclude them from database inserts.
+Customize controls using tags like hide, required, or swap controls for further customization.
 <div style={{ position: 'relative', paddingBottom: 'calc(46.33333333333333% + 41px)', height: 0 }}>
    <iframe
       src="https://demo.arcade.software/qy7ieAtwROtjLgmx2y6g?embed&show_copy_link=true"